-Harmful effects of bisphenol A proved experimentallyJanuary 22nd, 2013 in Health
+Harmful effects of bisphenol A proved experimentallyJanuary 22, 2013 in Medicine & Health / Health

 Weak concentrations of bisphenol A are sufficient to produce a negative reaction on the human testicle.
 This has just been shown experimentally for the first time by René Habert and his colleagues (UMR Cellules souches et Radiations [UMR Stem Cells and Radiation], Inserm U 967 – CEA – Paris Diderot University) in an article that appeared in the journal entitled Plos One.